-Textile artist Paddy Killer has an international reputation for her work in textile art and especially machine embroidery and illustrations on silk and paper.
-She exhibits widely and is included in many public & private collections worldwide.
+Artist Paddy Killer has an international reputation for her work in textile art and especially machine embroidery and illustrations on silk and paper.
+She exhibits widely and is included in many public and private collections worldwide.
 As well as her textile art work and illustration, Paddy also gives lectures and teaches workshops.
 Paddy also works to commission for both public and private clients.
 Her textile art work is highly individual and incredibly detailed.
-Work includes fine art for interiors and also counterpanes and wearable pieces such as hats and waistcoats.
+Work includes fine art works, works for interiors including counterpanes and pillows and wearable pieces such as hats and waistcoats.

 Paddy is one of the leading textile artists in the field of machine embroidery.
 Her skills in free-machine embroidery on her old Bernina sewing machine show a degree of precision that appears to be as otherworldly as much of her subject matter.
 The fine art skills in Paddy’s illustrations on silk rival that of the most accomplished traditional artist working in conventional materials.
-The addition of working in the three dimensional textures of her materials adds such depth and life to her subjects.
+Drawing adds to the three dimensionality of the textures, adding depth and life to her subjects.
 Her maxim is “anything you can do on paper you can do on fabrics, but with the added beauty of texture”.